The musical returns to London's Eventim Apollo Hammersmith this Christmas.

-Six, the modern retelling of the lives of Henry VIII’s ill-fated wives, has returned to London following a sold out run of showcases late last year.
-The Edinburgh Fringe Festival five-star hit has already extended its run at the West End’s Arts Theatre, due to phenomenal demand.
-It then takes to the Rose Theatre in Kingston and the SEC in Glasgow before year wraps up.
+Six, the modern retelling of the lives of Henry VIII’s ill-fated wives, has extended its London run into 2020.
+The Edinburgh Fringe Festival five-star hit runs until 5 January 2020 at the West End’s Arts Theatre.

 Created by friends Toby Marlow and Lucy Moss, Six unfolds as part musical, part all-out pop performance driven by the vocally diverse ensemble cast.
 Each of the six wives, pigeonholed by childhood slogan “divorced, beheaded, died, divorced, beheaded, survived”, take centre stage to tell their tale.
 Ultimately, they declare themselves more than a rhyme, and more than just the wives of an infamous King.

 The premise is remarkably simple.
 Six sees the wives of Henry VIII compete for the saddest story.
 Anne Boleyn, portrayed brilliantly by the boisterous Millie O’Connell, insists that being beheaded is the ultimate end to a troubled existence, something perhaps only the downtrodden and equally headless Catherine Howard (Aimie Atkinson) could match.
 Yet each of the title’s six has their own tale of woe, and more importantly, their own sense of empowerment to portray.

 Unlike many other West End shows, Six doesn’t rely on a plot to tell its tale.
 The stage is just that, a stage, void of any typical musical set or scenery.
 Instead the story unfolds in the powerhouse pop songs, from Jane Seymour’s (Natalie Paris) Adele inspired heartfelt solo to Anne Of Cleves’ (Alexia McIntosh) infectious and victorious Get Down.